jovantay521/introduction-to-linux/intro-to-linux-workshop-guide.md

 Let's create a new group for our book club:

 ```
-sudo groupadd book-club
+sudo groupadd bookclub
 ```

-Add alice to the `book-club`
+Add alice to the `bookclub`

 ```
-sudo usermod -aG book-club alice
+sudo usermod -aG bookclub alice
 ```

-we can verify that `alice` is now part of `book-club`:
+we can verify that `alice` is now part of `bookclub`:

 ```
-groups
+groups alice
 ```

 ### 4.2.
 File Permissions